Condo insurance for owners in BC

 Standard condo insurance coverages

-Liability protection covers you and the people in your home in case you’re sued.
-You’re covered if someone gets hurt while visiting or for damage you may unintentionally cause.
+Protect yourself and the people in your home in case you’re sued.
+With personal liability coverage, you’re covered if someone gets hurt while visiting or for damage you may unintentionally cause.

 Often called contents insurance, this protects anything you own that you could pack in a bag or put in a moving truck.
 Contents insurance in BC covers things like your clothing, electronics, furniture, etc. Your stuff is covered no matter where it is (whether it’s in your condo in BC or not).
 Just keep in mind, if you’re renting out your condo, only major appliances (like your fridge, stove and washing machine) are covered for theft.

-In case something happens and you can’t live in your home – you’re covered while your condo is being repaired.
+If you can’t live in your condo during repairs from a claim – you’re covered.
 You can choose to stay in a hotel or with friends and family.
-We’ll provide you with the cash either way.
+We’ll help cover your extra living expenses either way.
 Renting out your condo at the time of loss?
 You’ll be covered for your net rental income until your tenants can move back in.

 This includes three extra protections: